 Thanksgiving is one of the biggest family holidays of the year—and maybe the most delicious.
-There's nothing like the after-dinner food coma that evening, and knowing you have leftovers to get you through breakfast, lunch, and dinner practically until Christmas.
-If the hosting baton has been passed to you this year, we know your first instinct is to panic.
+There's nothing like the after-dinner food coma that evening and knowing you have leftovers to get you through breakfast, lunch, and dinner practically until Christmas.
+Still, Thanksgiving tends to be a lot more fun if you're not the host or head chef.
+If the hosting baton has been passed to you this year—either because your whole family isn't able to gather together because of the coronavirus and it's now your responsibility to prep your household's feast, or it's a generational passing of the torch—we know your first instinct is to panic.

 "It always feels overwhelming and very stressful," says Debi Lilly, owner and chief planner at A Perfect Event.
 "There are a lot of details that have to be fairly synchronized."

-“Start planning out simple things, like event flow," says Lilly.
-Think about where you want guests to sit, and where you want to set your food (if you're doing buffet style).
+First, make sure you know when Thanksgiving is.
+Then, "start planning out simple things, like event flow," says Lilly.
+Think about where you want guests to sit, and where you want to set your food (if you're doing buffet style or an outdoor gathering).
 With more than eight guests, buffet is the easiest way to go—especially if you're short on space.

 "You can do a beautiful party in a small space by utilizing all of your sitting areas," says Lilly.
 This means you may want to purchase cheap lap trays for older guests or young children who might have trouble balancing dinner on their knees.